Affinity Designer vs Adobe Illustrator for Freelancers 2026: Which One Actually Wins?

 Integrations

-Winner: Adobe Creative Cloud (no question)
+Winner: Adobe Creative Cloud (no contest)

 Pricing & Value